WordPress/gutenberg/packages/dom/README.md

 _Returns_

--   `boolean`: True if at the edge, false if not.
+-   `boolean`: True if at the vertical edge, false if not.

 <a name="placeCaretAtHorizontalEdge" href="#placeCaretAtHorizontalEdge">#</a> **placeCaretAtHorizontalEdge**